Meet the speakers

 Hermann has had a long and successful history as an entrepreneur and (since 1997 with Amadeus Capital Partners which he co-founded) a venture capitalist, founding or co-founding companies in a wide range of technology sectors.
 These include Acorn Computers (where he helped spin out ARM), Active Book Company, Virata, Net Products, NetChannel and Cambridge Network Limited.
 He was a founder director of IQ (Bio), IXI Limited, Vocalis, SynGenix, Advanced Displays Limited (acquired by Cambridge Display Technology), Electronic Share Information Limited, E*Trade UK and has supported many other start-ups.
 Hermann’s successes at Amadeus include: CSR plc (LON: CSR); Entropic Research Laboratory (acquired by Microsoft in 1999); Solexa (acquired by Illumina in 2007); and Icera (acquired by Nvidia in 2011).
 He is currently a non-executive director of several technology companies.

-Hermann speaks on Technology – 5 April 2018
+Hermann spoke on Technology – 5 April 2018

 Kate is focused on exploring the economic mindset needed to address the 21st century’s social and ecological challenges, and is the creator of the Doughnut of social and planetary boundaries.
 Her internationally acclaimed idea of Doughnut Economics has been widely influential amongst thinkers, businesses and activists.
 Her best-selling book, Doughnut Economics: seven ways to think like a 21st century economist, published in April 2017, is being translated into eight languages.